 A native Californian, Bruce received his B.A. in Philosophy from San Jose State University and M.A. and Ph.D. in Philosophy of Religion and Theology at Claremont Graduate School.
 Following this, he completed coursework in the arts of ministry at the Disciples Seminary Foundation/Claremont School of Theology at Claremont and was ordained into Christian ministry by the Christian Church (Disciples of Christ) of Arizona in 1980 and received ministerial standing in the United Church of Christ in 1992.

 Bruce is married to Rev. Dr. Katherine (Kate) Gould Epperly, Minister for Family and Children’s Ministries of the United Church of Christ.
-They have one son, Matt, who lives in Washington, DC with his wife Ingrid and their two young sons.
+They have one son, Matt, who lives in Osterville, MA, with his wife Ingrid and their two young sons.

 Bruce is delighted at the opportunity to serve as pastor of South Congregational United Church of Christ as it seeks to build on a faithful past to respond to the challenges of the current spiritual landscape.
 Along with inspiring worship and preaching, Bruce seeks to enhance the church’s mission to the Cape Cod community by developing programs on spirituality, contemporary theological reflection, scripture, and current social and global issues.

-Bruce is an avid walker, reader of mysteries, moviegoer, soup maker, and aficionado of sixties music.
-He enjoys biking with Kate, playing with his grandchildren on Craigville Beach, going to films at the Cape Cod Community College, and listening to live music at local bistros.
+Bruce is an avid walker, reader of mysteries, historical fiction, and theology, moviegoer, soup maker, and aficionado of sixties music.
+He enjoys playing with his grandchildren on Craigville Beach, going to films, traveling, and listening to live music at local bistros.
 You can find him most mornings, walking at sunrise the circuit from the church to Craigville Conference Center and back.